Atyantik/react-pwa/README.md

 Now you are all set, Get your hands dirty with this awesome boilerplate.

 ### Documentation
 *Still in progress...
-But why don't you checkout our [project's wiki](https://github.com/Atyantik/react-pwa/wiki)*
+But why don't you checkout our [Documentation](https://www.reactpwa.com/docs)*

 ### Testing
 *We have not written any test cases yet.
 Yet mocha is all set to test the application we need contributors for the purpose*